kravietz/poppassd-ceti/README.md

     QUIT
     200 Bye

-If it does not work, check `journalctl -f` in the first place or `/var/log/auth.log` on old systems.
+If it does not work, check `journalctl -xe` or `/var/log/auth.log` on old systems.
+The most frequent problem are PAM configuration issues.

+If it works locally but doesn't work over `localhost:106` you may need to use `systemctl edit --full poppassd.service` and disable some of the
+`systemd` hardening settings as they might be too restrictive on your system.

 Credits
 -------